 Danish citizens and Nordic citizens can generally live and work in Denmark without a separate work permit.
 EU/EEA/Swiss citizens can usually start work in Denmark and follow EU residence registration rules if staying.
 Non-EU nationals must handle immigration separately before working from Denmark or running a Danish business.

 Denmark does not currently operate a broad "digital nomad visa" for ordinary freelancers.
 Start-up Denmark is a residence and work-permit scheme for foreign entrepreneurs who want to establish and run an innovative growth company in Denmark.
-Nyidanmark says the business idea must be approved by a Danish Business Authority-appointed expert panel before applying to SIRI, and the company must contribute innovative ideas and development potential to the Danish business community.
+Nyidanmark.dk, the official immigration portal for Denmark, says the business idea must be approved by a Danish Business Authority-appointed expert panel before applying to the Danish Agency for International Recruitment and Integration (SIRI), and the company must contribute innovative ideas and development potential to the Danish business community.

 Remote work from Denmark can still create immigration, tax, social-security, and employer obligations.
-A tourist stay, CVR number, Danish bank account, or platform account does not by itself authorize work.
+A tourist stay, CVR number, Danish bank account, platform account, or VAT registration does not by itself authorize work.
 If you are a non-EU freelancer, get Danish immigration advice before relying on remote-client income while living in Denmark.

 Flexhire helps Denmark-based freelancers find serious remote clients, structure engagements, manage contracts, and get paid through international rails such as Wise, Payoneer, Stripe where available, and crypto only where legally available.
-For clients, Flexhire creates a cleaner workflow than informal direct contracting: vetted talent, documented scopes, platform payment records, and better separation between the freelancer and the end client.
+For clients, Flexhire creates a cleaner workflow than informal direct contracting: vetted talent, documented scopes, platform payment records, and better separation between the freelancer and the end client without promising that platform use alone eliminates Danish classification risk.

 For Danish freelancers, that structure matters.
 It can make international work easier to document, reduce payment ambiguity, and create a stronger professional history than scattered one-off gigs.
 You still need Danish tax, VAT, immigration, and legal advice for your own facts, but Flexhire gives the commercial relationship a better foundation.